voho/web/website/src/main/resources/wiki/index/informatika/algoritmus/nahodny-algoritmus/plovouci-nahodny-vyber.md

      * Randomly select one item from a stream of items of unknown length.
      * @param stream stream of elements
      * @param <T> element type
+     * @return one random element from the stream
+     */
-     * @return list of random elements from the stream */ public static <T> Optional<T> reservoirSampling(final Iterator<T> stream) {
+    public static <T> Optional<T> reservoirSampling(final Iterator<T> stream) {
         Optional<T> R = Optional.empty();